How to handle your toddler’s selective hearing

 This can simply be an engaging smile, warm feedback and positive praise for being a good listener.

-Another common mistake is to keep repeating verbal messages until your toddler decides to listen and respond.
+Another common mistake is to keep repeating yourself until your toddler decides to listen and respond.
 It’s more effective to adopt a consistent process, such as only repeating verbal messages a maximum of three times before taking action.

 Very few toddlers will naturally adopt a ‘listen and do the first time I’m told’ approach.